AdaCore/spark2014/docs/ug/appendix.rst

    workaround is to use expression functions instead for those functions called in contracts and assertion pragmas.

 #.
-The 'Update notation for specifying updates to arrays and records in proof
-   contracts does not support multi-dimensional arrays at present.
-   One-dimensional arrays and records are supported.

-#.
 Attribute 'Valid is currently assumed to always return True.

 #.
 Values read from an external source are assumed to be valid values.